 Common Substitutions:

 And guess what?
 You’re not stuck with basmati rice either.
-Feel free to switch it up with something like jasmine rice â another long grain rice variety.
+Feel free to switch it up with something like jasmine rice – another long grain rice variety.
 Cooking is all about making it your own!

 Alternative names:

-I’ve come across various names for this rice dish, such as Arabic rice, Lebanese vermicelli rice, Syrian rice, Egyptian rice, vermicelli rice recipe.
+I’ve come across various names for this rice dish, such as Arabic rice, Lebanese Vermicelli rice, Syrian rice, Egyptian rice, Vermicelli rice recipe.
 To me they all seem to be similar variations of this recipe here.

 Equipment